 5.1 Before Applying for Funds

 5.1.1 Local Procedures and Policies

 There are currently 65 counties participating in the Program.
-As much as is practical, control of the Program is driven down to the local level.
-Each county is governed by a district board, and is advised by a local Quality Assurance Board (QAB) that develops county specific policies and procedures.
+As much as is practical, control of the Program is driven down to individual County Conservation Districts (Districts).
+Each district is governed by a district board, and is advised by a local Quality Assurance Board (QAB) that develops county specific policies and procedures.
 These local policies can address many county specific issues such as the following: